Tatianaob/Tatianaob/README.md

-- 👋 Hi, I’m @Tatianaob
+- 👋 Hi, I’m Tatiana Obando
 - 👀 I’m interested in learning about programming languages in order to create things that will serve a purpose
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on teams that are also learning coding.